Prevent Bladder Leaks: 6 Unexpected Diet Tips

 The things you eat and drink every day can irritate the bladder and contribute to leaks – but it’s not always obvious which foods are causing your distress.
 For any woman experiencing urine leaks the most important step is to talk to a doctor, and to set a treatment plan.
 However, for some women small dietary changes can sometimes help improve bladder health.

 Say it ain’t so!
 All types of chocolate with cocoa in the ingredients list contain some amount of caffeine.
-If your sweet tooth has you nibbling on a bar or two every day, try to limit yourself or replace it with white chocolate for a little while to see if your leaks get better.
+If your sweet tooth has you nibbling on a bar or two every day, try to limit yourself for a little while to see if your leaks get better.

 Before you switch out your chocolate stash for a sweets drawer, consider the effect of sugar on your bladder.
 Sugars, honey, and artificial sweeteners have all been linked to irritated bladders and higher instances of leaks.
-Cutting down on sugar is also good for keeping your weight in check, a major contributor to type II diabetes risk, which, incidentally, also contributes to bladder control problems
+Your sweet tooth can increase the risk of getting a UTI – which can cause long term urinary issues.
+Cutting down on sugar is also good for keeping your weight in check, a major contributor to type II diabetes risk, which, incidentally, also contributes to bladder control problems.

 Even fizzy drinks without caffeine, like seltzer and carbonated fruit drinks can increase your need to go.
 The carbon dioxide in the drinks (which is what makes it bubble), can irritate your bladder and have you sprinting to the ladies’ room before you know it.